Fikri-Rouzan/assembly-exercises/README.md

 ## About

-Assembly exercises for the final exam of the Computer Organization and Architecture course.
+Assembly exercises for final exam of Computer Organization and Architecture course.

 ## Technologies Used